gavincarr/seedkit/recipes/generating_slip39_shares_from_a_bip39_seed.md

 ## 5. Re-enter your SLIP-39 shares to check for transcription errors

-Ideally, to check for transcription errors, you should re-enter your transcribed words into a new shares file, one line per share, and then re-validated with seedkit:
+Ideally, to check for transcription errors, you should re-enter your transcribed words into a new shares file (either one share per line, space separated, or one word per line), and then re-validate with seedkit:

 ```bash
 nano slip39t.txt